To paint peeling melamine cabinets:

 - Apply one or more coats of a bonding primer to the cabinet (spray primer works best).

-- Apply two topcoats of paint over the primed surface (spray paint gives a smoother surface).
+- Apply two topcoats of paint over the primed surface.
+(Spray paint gives a smoother surface).

-When spraying painting be sure to:
+When spray-painting melamine cabinets, be sure to:

 - Mask adjacent surfaces with painter’s tape.